Back to Hopfield Hub

 return -0.5 * state @ self.W @ state

-This is a single line because PyTorch handles the matrix-vector products.
+One line---PyTorch handles the matrix-vector products.
 The energy $E = -\frac{1}{2} \mathbf{x}^\top W \mathbf{x}$ is a scalar quadratic form.
-During retrieval, we observe energy dropping from approximately $-11$ to $-48$, confirming that the dynamics are descending the energy landscape toward a stored pattern.
+During retrieval, energy drops from roughly $-11$ to $-48$, confirming descent toward a stored pattern.

 Modern Hopfield: Energy Function